erbkaiser/FrozenCookies/README.md

 ## Compatiblity

 Compatible again with **CCSE**, provided the version for 2.052 of both CCSE and FC are used.
 Most other mods will also be compatible.
+Some users report a load conflict with Cookie Monster.
+Make sure CM loads before FC if you want to use both.

 ## How to use